 Breast lifts are the most challenging aspect of female breast surgery.
-If you want a lift, it means something must be dropping, and the medical word for droop is ptosis.
-As a point of interest, the “p” is silent in the word “ptosis”.
+If you want a lift, it means something must be drooping, and the medical word for droop is ptosis.
+(As a point of interest, the “p” is silent in the word ptosis.)

 Correction of breast ptosis can be done by a varied number of techniques depending on the amount of droop, cause of droop, and the surgeon’s experience.

 A well known system for defining breast ptosis is: